geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 Procedure for adding schematron rules, working within the schematrons directory:

 #.
 Place your schematron rules in 'rules'.
-Naming convetion is 'schematron-rules-<suffix>.sch' eg. 'schematron-rules-iso-mcp.sch'.
+Naming convetion is 'schematron-rules-<suffix>.sch' eg. ``schematron-rules-iso-mcp.sch``.
 Place localized strings for the rule assertions into 'rules/loc/<language_prefix>'.
 #.
-Edit 'build.xml'.
+Edit ``build.xml``.
 #.
 Add a "clean-schema-dir" target for your plugin schema directory.
 This target will remove the schematron rules from plugin schema directory (basically removes all files with pattern schematron-rules-\*.xsl).
 #.
-Add a "compile-schematron" target for your rules - value attribute is the suffix used in the rules name. eg. for 'schematron-rules-iso-mcp.sch' the value attribute should be "iso-mcp".
+Add a "compile-schematron" target for your rules - value attribute is the suffix used in the rules name. eg. for ``schematron-rules-iso-mcp.sch`` the value attribute should be "iso-mcp".
 This target will turn the .sch schematron rules into an XSLT using the saxon XSLT engine and 'resources/iso_svrl_for_xslt2.xsl'.
 #.
 Add a "publish-schematron" target.
 This target copies the compiled rules (in XSLT form) into the plugin schema directory.
 #.
 Run 'ant' to create the schematron XSLTs.